Samuel Kuffour: Asante Kotoko and retirement

-In April 2009, Kuffour finally returned to Ghana after a 19-year absence, seeing his career out with a three-month deal with Asante Kotoko FC.
+In April 2009, Kuffour finally returned to Ghana after a 19-year absence, seeing his career out with a three-month deal with Asante Kotoko.
 He however retired in late 2009 without playing an official match for the club.

 International career

 A Ghana international for 13 years, Kuffour won his first cap as a 17-year-old in a game against Sierra Leone on 28 November 1993.
 He had previously been part of every national team – junior, youth and Olympic level – and became the full squad's captain at the age of 23.

 Kuffour had burst onto the international scene at age 13.
 At junior level, he was a member of the Ghana side that won the 1991 FIFA U-17 World Championship in Italy and the one that was runner-up to Nigeria in the 1993 FIFA U-17 World Championship in Japan.
 At youth level, he appeared with the team that finished second to Brazil during the 1993 FIFA World Youth Championship in Australia.

 Kuffour became the youngest Olympic Football Champion of all time when he collected bronze at the 1992 Olympics just before his 16th birthday.
 He was also a member of the squad that reached the quarter-finals at the same level in 1996.

-Kuffour also made one appearance for his country at the 2006 FIFA World Cup finals, against Italy.
+Kuffour also made one appearance for his country at the 2006 FIFA World Cup against Italy.
 After a costly mistake in that first match, a 0–2 loss, he was dropped for the next three games as Ghana bowed out in the round-of-16 against Brazil.

 On 12 January 2007, the Confederation of African Football voted Kuffour as a member of the Top 30 African Players of All Time.